When do I apply?

 YES!
 The receipt from Recreation that includes the cost and valid semester is the easiest documentation to provide.
 The start date is the first date of the valid semester OR the date of purchase if the semester is underway.
 The end date is the very last day of the semester.

 How do I edit my application?

-Go to the mrustaff.ca/applyedt site and use the Look Up tab.
+Go to the mrustaff.ca/applyedt site and use the Look Up (Edit) tab.
 Enter the Reference Number and click the blue button to load your application.
-The cost and reason the course is professional development fields can be edited, and a new PDF can be uploaded.
+The cost and reason the course is Professional development fields can be edited, and a new PDF can be uploaded (note: each PDF upload replaces the previous).
 Click the "submit" button when finished.
 You will be emailed a confirmation of the edit.

 NOTE: each new PDF upload replaces the previous documentation.

 During the application process, emails will be sent as confirmations.
 The Reference Number will be referenced in each email, and it will be required for the reimbursement process.
 You can create an email folder entitled "EDT" for all the information to be stored.
 Another idea is to create an event or task in your calendar on the course / activity end date as a reminder to complete the attendance step of the application.

 The application database automatically sends out emailed confirmations when steps are done.
 At minimum there will be 5 emails throughout the process: application submitted, application approval, proof of completion submitted, proof of completion step approval, and 'payout is in process' notification.
 You will also get emails if you are missing information from your application or if the Committee requires more information.

 When does the Attendance step need to be done?